dmoisset/pyweek28/README.md

 You will need to pip install some of these before running the game:

- - wasabi2d: The latest release as of today has some bugs fixed in master. please install it with `git+https://github.com/lordmauve/wasabi2d.git@669e0072`
+ - wasabi2d: The latest release as of today has some bugs fixed in master. please install it with `pip install git+https://github.com/lordmauve/wasabi2d.git@669e0072`.
+   Requires also having git in your system
- - typing_extensions
+ - `pip install typing_extensions`
- - dataclasses (only if you use python 3.6)
+ - `pip install dataclasses` (only if you use python 3.6)

-I have tried this on Linux on Windows
+I have tried this on Linux and on Windows

 Unfortunately, it won't run on OS X; wasabi2d requires OpenGL 4.3 and Apple only supports OpenGL 4.1

 ## RUNNING THE GAME

-On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.

-Otherwise open a terminal / console and "cd" to the game directory and run:
+Open a terminal / command line and "cd" to the game directory and run:

 ```
   python run_game.py